VOMPECCC: A Modular Completion Framework for Emacs

 • cape-capf-sort applies custom sorting

-The cape-company-to-capf adapter converts any Company backend into a standard Capf — without requiring Company to be installed.
+The cape-company-to-capf adapter converts any Company backend into a standard Capf, without requiring Company to be installed.
 This bridges the two ecosystems: you can use Company-era backends (like company-yasnippet) with Corfu.
+I don't personally do this, but you can if you want!

 Created: November 2021.
 Stars: ~760.
 Available on: GNU ELPA.

-The most important property of VOMPECCC is that any subset works.
-You don't need to buy into all eight packages.
+The most important property of VOMPECCC is that you don't need to buy into all eight packages.
 You can start with one, add another when you feel a gap, and swap any component for an alternative without breaking anything else.

 This works because every package communicates through the native Emacs APIs rather than depending on each other's internals.
 There are no hard dependencies between any of the eight packages.
 Here is a map of what each package can be replaced with — or simply omitted: